Niklas974/beautiful-jekyll/_posts/2019-11-02-tajikistan2.md

 In Langard we filled up our bikes at a "fuel station" that was actually a shed that had the word "Gaz" written on it.
 An old lady had to manually pump fuel from a barrel into a bucket to carry it to our bikes to fill it into our tanks.
 Luckily my bike is not picky when it comes to fuel quality.
-We fought off a guy trying to drag us into his homeistay as we wanted to climb just a few more meters.
+We fought off a guy trying to drag us into his homestay as we wanted to climb just a few more meters.
 The landscape turned into some moon-like scene and we were lucky to find a green spot where some donkeys and goats were kept right across a small families' house.
 We asked nicely and were allowed to pitch our tents, they even moved some of their animals.
 The two girls of the family were very interested in the two foreigners and helped us set up our tents and monitored me closely as I tried to fix my headlight that had gotten loose on the washboard.